RavenousLegs

 One of the oldest stone structures of India, The Great Stupa at Sanchi was initially just a brick hemisphere built over the relics of Buddha, in 3rd century BCE.

-Later in 2nd century BCE, the dome was expanded and covered with stones, an ornamental staircase was added to circumambulate the dome, another stone balustrade was made around the stupa on the ground.
+Later in the 2nd century BCE, the dome was expanded and covered with stones, an ornamental staircase was added to circumambulate the dome, another stone balustrade was made around the stupa on the ground.

 Then in the 1st century CE, the the stupa was accessorised by four eminently decorated gateways, one in each direction, enhancing the importance of the Great Stupa of Sanchi for it's architecture as well.